abdelrahmankhaled2/Fire-Detection/README.md

 # Fire Detection System

 ## Overview
 This repository contains code for a fire detection system using image processing and deep learning techniques.
 The project aims to classify images into two categories: fire and non-fire.
-The code is organized into several sections, including data preprocessing, image segmentation, feature extraction, model training, and evaluation.
+The code is organized into several sections, including data preprocessing, image segmentation, feature extraction, classification,model training, and evaluation.

 ## Features